 AdMob Mediation is a feature that lets you serve ads to your apps from multiple sources, including the AdMob Network, third-party ad networks, and AdMob campaigns.
 AdMob Mediation helps maximize your fill rate and increase your monetization by sending ad requests to multiple networks to ensure you find the best available network to serve ads.
+Case study.

 This guide is your one stop shop for integrating mediation into your AdMob app.

 Before you can integrate mediation for an ad format, you need to integrate that ad format into your app:

 Google mediation supports over 30 third-party ad networks.
 Integrating mediation requires changes in these places:

 - Sign up for the third-party ad network and create a placement in their frontend.

 - Update your ad unit's mediation settings to include the ad network.
 It is also recommended that you set up ad network optimization for ad networks that support it.

 - Update your app to include the third-party ad network's SDK, and an adapter library that communicates between Google and the third-party ad network to request and serve ads.